shivenchaware995-spec/codesense-ai/README.md

 print(numbers[5])
 ```

-CodeSense AI identifies the problem as an:
+CodeSense AI identifies the problem as:

 ```text
 IndexError